 - The top may be fitted with a swivel.
 When turned on the operator only needs to direct the nozzle.

 Automated yard cleaning systems

-Automated systems reduce labour requirement but some tasks may still need to be completed to ensure a high quality clean.
+Automated systems reduce labour requirements, but some tasks may still need to be completed to ensure a high-quality clean.
 Options include:

 Backing gate cleaning systems

 Cleaning times can be reduced using scrapers and water jets mounted on backing gates.
 Options include:

 - Four or five nozzles mounted with a drag chain between each water outlet – as the gate moves the chain breaks up manure pads and the water flushes the manure away.

 - A system with a number of small high pressure jets behind a scraper-like barrier.
 This washes the yards as the backing gate moves.
 It still may be necessary to scrape or hose a narrow wedge of the yard but this should take less than a minute.